 Thanks to the cannabis plant, more and more products labeled as cannabis tinctures are making their way to market.

-By definition, a tincture is made by soaking an herb in alcohol to create a variety of herbal extracts.
+By definition, a tincture is made by soaking an herb in alcohol to create various herbal extracts.

 This liquid product has a long shelf life and can be used in various ways, depending on the need.

-Unfortunately, many cannabis products on shelves today are not alcohol-based but oil-based, causing some confusion.
+Unfortunately, many cannabis products on shelves today that are labeled as tinctures are not alcohol-based but oil-based, causing some confusion.

-It is important to understand the differences between alcohol-based and oil-based tinctures before moving forward with how to use them.
+It is important to understand the differences between alcohol-based and oil-based infusions before using them.

 Alcohol-Based Tinctures

-It is unlikely that you will be able to purchase an alcohol-based tincture in a legal, medical or recreational dispensary.
+Depending on where you live, it is unlikely that you will be able to purchase an alcohol-based tincture in a legal, medical, or recreational dispensary.

 You can, however, make alcohol-based tinctures with cannabis plant material and grain alcohol at home.

-Many different methods for making tinctures will result in a slightly different final product; they are all discussed below.
+Many different methods for making tinctures will result in a slightly different final product; they are all outlined below.

 It is important to know that if you have made a cannabis tincture with alcohol, it will burn when placed in the mouth or under the tongue.